johannschopplich/kirby-headless-starter/README.md

 console.log(response);
 ```

-To **disable** the bearer token authentication for your Kirby instance, turn on the username/password authentication method in your [`config.php`](./site/config/config.php):
+To **disable** the bearer token authentication for your Kirby instance and use the basic authentication method, set the following in your [`config.php`](./site/config/config.php):

 ```php
 'kql' => [
     'auth' => true
 ]
 ```

+> ℹ️ The KQL default endpoint `/api/query` remains using basic authentication.

 ### API Builder